 Amy holds a bachelor’s degree from Gustavus Adolphus College and completed a Masters of Business Communications Certificate at the University of St. Thomas.
 She currently serves on the advisory council of A Christian Ministry in the National Parks.
 Outside work and chauffeuring her daughter, she enjoys time outdoors, hiking in the mountains, and planning her next travel adventure.

-Andrea Cummings is the Vice President of Philanthropic Services at the Minneapolis Foundation.
-She started at the Foundation in 2020 and works collaboratively to cultivate a community of generosity–partnering with nonprofits and providing services to donors and fundholders seeking to make a difference in their communities.
-Andrea has been working for nonprofits for over 20 years, starting her career as a Social Worker and transitioning 15 years ago to philanthropy and fundraising.
-She’s worked and volunteered at organizations in the fields of human services, education, community and economic development, and healthcare.
-Andrea is passionate about designing systems and tools to help create both operational efficiency and greater proximity to our communities.
-Andrea received her Bachelor’s degree at the University of Minnesota-Duluth and her Master’s degree from Arizona State University.
+Andrea works collaboratively to cultivate the Foundation’s generous community, partnering with nonprofits and providing services to fundholders seeking to make a difference in their communities.
+She joined the Foundation in 2022, bringing more than 20 years of experience in the nonprofit sector.
+She started her career as a social worker before transitioning to philanthropy and fundraising.
+She has worked and volunteered at organizations in the fields of human services, education, community and economic development, and healthcare.
+Andrea is passionate about designing systems and tools to increase operational efficiency and bring the Foundation closer to the community.
+She holds a bachelor’s degree from the University of Minnesota-Duluth and a master’s degree from Arizona State University.

-Ashley Gotreau works with fundholders to help them realize their giving goals in the community.
-She leads with empathy to build positive and lasting relationships.
-Ashley has more than 15 years of experience fundraising for nonprofits.
-Before joining the Foundation in 2024, she worked for Groves Learning Organization and the Center for Victims of Torture.
-Ashley currently serves on the Board of Directors for the Hopkins Education Foundation.
+Ashley helps fundholders achieve their giving goals in the community, leading with empathy to build positive and lasting relationships.
+She joined the Foundation in 2024, bringing more than 15 years of experience as a nonprofit fundraiser.
+Most recently, she worked for Groves Learning Organization and, prior to that, for the Center for Victims of Torture.
+Ashley serves on the Board of Directors of the Hopkins Education Foundation.
 She received a bachelor’s degree in political science from the University of Wisconsin-Superior.

 In her free time, she enjoys reading, sitting in the sun near water, and spending time with her family and friends.

-Bill works actively with existing and prospective donor families and their trusted advisors to articulate and carry out their charitable intent.
+Bill works actively with existing and prospective fundholders and their trusted advisors to articulate and carry out their charitable intent.
 Before joining the Foundation in 2002, Bill spent 16 years in the financial services industry with Citicorp in New York and Los Angeles, and with Piper Jaffray in Minneapolis.
-Bill holds a B.S. in entrepreneurship from Babson College.
-He currently serves on the board of Mission Animal Hospital, the first nonprofit full-service animal hospital and clinic in the nation.
+Bill holds a bachelor’s degree in entrepreneurship from Babson College.
+He serves on the board of Mission Animal Hospital, the first nonprofit full-service animal hospital and clinic in the nation.

-Chris oversees the Philanthropic Services department, partnering with the Foundation’s donors to help them achieve their charitable goals and increase their positive impact in the community.
-Before joining the Foundation in 2019, he was the president of Lutheran Social Service of Minnesota’s Foundation and its chief development officer.
+Chris oversees the Philanthropic Services department, partnering with the Foundation’s fundholders to help them achieve their charitable goals and increase their positive impact in the community.
+Before joining the Foundation in 2019, he was President of Lutheran Social Service of Minnesota’s Foundation and its Chief Development Officer.
 As a key member of that organization’s senior leadership team, he was responsible for building financial resources to support greater organizational impact and visibility throughout Minnesota.
 He was also responsible for its property department and statewide volunteer program.
-Chris received a B.A. in English literature from Saint Mary’s University in Minnesota.
-A few years later, he returned to Saint Mary’s, where he earned a master’s degree in educational leadership.
+Chris holds a bachelor’s degree in English literature and a master’s degree in educational leadership from Saint Mary’s University in Minnesota.

-Christine’s role of managing the Family Philanthropy Resource Center (FPRC) allows her to take her understanding of family systems and align it with FPRC tools to engage individuals of all generations in building strong vibrant communities.
-Before joining the Foundation in 2021, Christine served as the Development Officer of Northeast Minnesota for Lutheran Social Service of Minnesota working closely with their robust programming around ending youth homelessness.
+Christine manages the Family Philanthropy Resource Center, connecting the Foundation’s fundholders with tools and resources to engage family members of all generations in building strong, vibrant communities.
+Before joining the Foundation in 2021, Christine served as the Development Officer of Northeast Minnesota for Lutheran Social Service of Minnesota, supporting its robust programming to end youth homelessness.

-Christine received a B.A. in Social Work with a minor in Early Childhood Studies from the University of Minnesota Duluth and continued her passion for community-based work to earn a Master of Social Work, Macro Practice degree from Augsburg University.
-In her free time, Christine enjoys spending time at her family cabin, cooking new recipes, and taking long walks with her goldendoodle Evie.
+Christine holds a bachelor’s degree in social work with a minor in early childhood studies from the University of Minnesota Duluth.
+She deepened her passion for social work by earning a master’s degree from Augsburg University.
+In her free time, Christine enjoys spending time at her family cabin, cooking new recipes, and taking long walks with her goldendoodle, Evie.

 Kevin works with individuals, couples, and multi-generational families to achieve their charitable goals.
 He also partners with professional advisors to help fundholders determine which assets to give and when, which giving vehicles are most appropriate for their goals, and how best to integrate philanthropy into broader financial and estate plans.
 Before joining the Foundation, Kevin practiced law for six years in the estate planning group at Maslon LLP and, most recently, worked as a trust advisor at Northern Trust.
 He earned his B.S.B.A. from Creighton University and his J.D. from William Mitchell College of Law.
 He lives in Greenwood with his wife and loves to golf, ski, and spend time on the water.

-Russell has more than 20 years of experience in fundraising and alumni relations at major research universities.
-At the Foundation, he focuses on serving the charitable needs of corporate executives, their families, and the companies they lead.
-Russell came to the Foundation in 2016 from the University of Minnesota Foundation, where he served from 2013 to 2016 as a development officer for the university’s Department of Medicine.
+Russell focuses on serving the charitable needs of corporate executives, their families, and the companies they lead.
+He joined the Foundation in 2016, bringing more than 20 years of experience in fundraising and alumni relations at major research universities.
+Most recently, at the University of Minnesota Foundation, he served from 2013 to 2016 as a development officer for the university’s Department of Medicine.
 Prior to that, he spent a decade at the University of Wisconsin Foundation, where he served as director of development covering the Southern United States, then athletics, and eventually the Law School.
 He began his career as the director of diversity and assistant field representative for the Wisconsin Alumni Association.
-He holds a B.A. from the University of Wisconsin-Madison.
+He holds a bachelor’s degree from the University of Wisconsin-Madison.

 Teresa provides the Senior Vice President of Philanthropic Services and his team with project management, operations, and logistical support.
 She serves as a liaison between internal and external stakeholders, fundholders, and Trustees of the Minneapolis Foundation.
 Before joining the Foundation, she served as Operations Program Manager at the Healthy Building Network, and before that was Executive Assistant to the Vice President of Housing Development at Aeon.
 Teresa has over 20 years of experience in administration, information technology, and marketing in the nonprofit and for-profit sectors and is a certified Scrum Master.
 She considers herself a lifelong learner and is an avid knitter, dog enthusiast, and lover of the outdoors.